 Bench Size.
-Up to 31 credentials will be provided to each team, 30 of which may be designated as bench personnel.
-Any additional individuals (excluding spirit squad, mascots and band members) must purchase a ticket from the institution's allocation.
+Up to 30 credentials will be provided to each team, 28 of which may be designated as bench personnel and two additional for medical, as needed.
+Any additional individuals (excluding Athletic Director, SWA, President, spirit squad, mascots, and band members) must purchase a ticket from the institution's allocation.